wonkodv/wonkodv.github.io/content/bookmarklets.md

 taxonomies.tags     = ["javascript", "web", "security"]
 +++

-# Bookmarklets Are Cool
+# Security of Bookmarklets

 Bookmarklets are bookmarks that start with `javascript:`.
 Power users like them, to add functionality to a site.

 Here, I'm listing the ones that I usually have with me.
-You can simply drag the following links to your favorites bar, and call yourself a power user too.
+You can simply drag the following links to your browser's favorites bar and call yourself a power user too.

 *   <a href= "javascript:window.open('http://chart.apis.google.com/chart?cht=qr&chs=500x500&chl='+encodeURIComponent(document.location.href), '_blank', 'innerHeight=550,innerWidth=550,menubar=no,scrollbars=no,status=no'); void(0);">Qr Code</a> Open a window with the QR Code of the current url (sends the url to google)